Adult Stem Cells | Aspen Integrative Medicine

 Stem Cell Technology Used at Aspen Integrative Medicine

+Aspen regenerative medicine techniques are employed to harness the healing power of stem cells.
 The stem cells are extracted at our Colorado clinics using Tithon Biotech technology.
-This patented procedure, termed PBD-PSC Technology, is founded in discoveries involving a unique population of pluripotent stem cells.
-These cells were initially isolated from adipose-tissue (fat), but were later found to originate in bone marrow and distributed in peripheral blood as well as other bodily fluids.
+This patented procedure, termed PBD-PSC Technology, is founded on discoveries involving a unique population of pluripotent stem cells.
+These cells were initially isolated from adipose tissue (fat) but were later found to originate in bone marrow and distributed in peripheral blood as well as other bodily fluids.

 Pluripotent stem cells are abundant in peripheral blood and reproductive tissue secretions, and they dissipate in number and function in humans as they age.
 Tithon Biotech scientists have determined that these cells play a large role in future stem-cell-based therapeutic applications in both humans and animals.